daskol/typst-templates/cvpr/main.typ

 flush right.
 Please do not place any additional blank lines between paragraphs.

 Figure and table captions should be 9-point Roman type as in
-\cref{fig:onecol,fig:short}.
-Short captions should be centred.
+@fig:onecol[Figs.] and @fig:short-a[].
+Short captions should be centred.\

-\noindent Callouts should be 9-point Helvetica, non-boldface type.
+Callouts should be 9-point Helvetica, non-boldface type.
 Initially capitalize only the first word of section titles and first-, second-, and third-order headings.

 FIRST-ORDER HEADINGS.
-(For example, {\large \bf 1.
-Introduction}) should be Times 12-point boldface, initially capitalized, flush left, with one blank line before, and one blank line after.
+(For example, #box(text(size: 12pt)[*1.
+Introduction*])) should be Times 12-point boldface, initially capitalized, flush left, with one blank line before, and one blank line after.

 SECOND-ORDER HEADINGS.
-(For example, { \bf 1.1.
-Database elements}) should be Times 11-point boldface, initially capitalized, flush left, with one blank line before, and one after.
+(For example, #box(text(size: 11pt)[*1.1.
+Database elements*])) should be Times 11-point boldface, initially capitalized, flush left, with one blank line before, and one after.
 If you require a third-order heading (we discourage it), use 10-point Times, boldface, initially capitalized, flush left, preceded by one blank line, followed by a period and your text on the same line.

+#place(top, float: true, fig)

 == Footnotes

+#indent
 Please use footnotes#footnote[This is what a footnote looks like.
 It often distracts the reader from the main flow of the argument.] sparingly.
 Indeed, try to avoid footnotes altogether and include necessary peripheral observations